zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 The preferred method of integrating your Z-Wave components with Home Assistant is through the official Home Assistant [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js), this because MQTT Discovery is limited compared to a native integration and Home Assistant updates frequently break it.
 Based on this I would **NOT RECOMMEND** using MQTT Discovery, I don't plan to keep it maintained in the future.

-If you elect to use MQTT discovery, the following settings will allow ZWavejs2Mqtt to automatically add devices to Home Assistant.
-In addition to ZWavejs2Mqtt, you must run an MQTT broker to act as the server.
+If you elect to use MQTT discovery, the following settings will allow zwave-js-ui to automatically add devices to Home Assistant.
+In addition to zwave-js-ui, you must run an MQTT broker to act as the server.

 To enable this method, you must set the flag **MQTT Discovery** in the Home Assistant tab.

 > [!WARNING]
 > At least Home Assistant >= 0.84 is required!
 >
-> When using MQTT discovery, Home Assistant updates often break ZWavejs2Mqtt device discovery.
-ZWavejs2Mqtt will always try to be compatible with the latest Home Assistant version.
+> When using MQTT discovery, Home Assistant updates often break zwave-js-ui device discovery. zwave-js-ui will always try to be compatible with the latest Home Assistant version.
 Check the changelog before updating!

 Configuration steps:

-- In your **ZWavejs2Mqtt** settings, [Home Assistant](/usage/setup?id=home-assistant) section, enable the `MQTT discovery` flag and enable the **retain** flag in the [MQTT](/usage/setup?id=mqtt) section.
+- In your **zwave-js-ui** settings, [Home Assistant](/usage/setup?id=home-assistant) section, enable the `MQTT discovery` flag and enable the **retain** flag in the [MQTT](/usage/setup?id=mqtt) section.
 That flag is suggested to ensure that, once discovered, each device has the last published value available on startup (otherwise you have to wait for a value change).

 > [!NOTE]
 > Beginning with version `4.0.0`, the default birth/will topic is `homeassistant/status` in order to reflect the default birth/will of Home Assistant, which changed in version `0.113`.